Gregam3/Blog/content/blog/sociopathic-kantians/index.md

 ## The philosophy behind the hypotheticals
 If you're already familiar with moral anti-realism & Kant's categorical imperative please skip ahead, one of my worst nightmares is mansplaining philosophy.

+### The definition of morality
+So I'm working with the definition that morality is what one ought to do to achieve some outcome deemed to be beneficial.

 ### Moral anti-realism
 Moral anti-realism is the belief that objective morality does not exist, nothing is objectively good or objectively evil.
 Even things society regards as abhorrent such as mass murder, are not wrong or evil objectively in this framework.
 Moral anti-realism leaves room for relativist moral systems, but in our example we're going to ignore